Exceptions - Act Part 8, Section 65

 - the specific work they are performing will be completed within 12 months.

-Jared offers Veronica a position at his company.
+An employer offers an employee a position at his company.
 The job entails cataloguing books in the company library.
 The work is estimated to take 5 months, and the job will end when the project is complete.
-Veronica accepts the position and completes the task in 6 months.
-There is no compensation or notice required to be given to Veronica in this case.
+The employee accepts the position and completes the task in 6 months.
+There is no compensation or notice required to be given to the employee in this case.

-However, if Jared decided to terminate Veronica after she had completed 3 months of work, but prior to the completion of the specific work, the requirements of section 63 would be applicable.
+However, if the employer decided to terminate the employee after she had completed 3 months of work, but prior to the completion of the specific work, the requirements of section 63 would be applicable.

 If it is impossible for work to be performed due to a change in circumstances that could not have been anticipated, ss.63 and 64 do not apply.
 An example of such a change would be the destruction of a worksite by fire or flood.
 Such events are not foreseeable and would exclude affected employees from compensation for length of service and group termination.